Editor’s Note: This article has been updated to reflect new information.

 The Finance Board believes that there is a suitable process that will allow WMBC to attain the necessary funds to keep broadcasting equipment on campus, but unfortunately it cannot come from SGA.
 Whatever support they need in finding that process, SGA is happy to provide it.”

-Correction: A previous version of this article incorrectly stated the year WMBC was created.
+Correction: A previous version of this article incorrectly stated the year WMBC was created and incorrectly referred to Nova Devereaux as an alumnus.